bentlema/puppet-tutorial-pe/tutorial/vbox/12-Git-Basics.md

 To see what changes we've made in the working tree that are not yet staged, use *git diff* or *git diff <filename>* for a specific file.
-In our example, if you od *git diff environment.conf* we'll see the comment we added with a *plus* at the beginning of the line indicating that it was added.
+In our example, if you do *git diff environment.conf* we'll see the comment we added with a *plus* at the beginning of the line indicating that it was added.
 If you're on a ANSI color terminal, it will also be in *GREEN*.
 Any lines removed would be in *RED*.
 Unchanged lines displayed for context, would just be in your